MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/4-corporate-policies.md

 ## Example risks and high-risk areas

-As your workload gets larger, risk often increases.
+Risk often increases as your workload expands.
 Consider the following examples of risk levels at various points of your adoption effort:

 - During early experimentation, you deploy a few assets that have little to no relevant data.
 The risk is small.